vite-pwa/docs/assets-generator/index.md

 ## Example using minimal preset

-You can generate icons using the `minimal` preset included in [@vite-pwa/assets-generator](https://github.com/vite-pwa/assets-generator) package via a source image, check out the [CLI](/assets-generator/cli) and [API](/assets-generator/api) documentation for more details.
+You can generate icons using the `minimal-2023` preset included in [@vite-pwa/assets-generator](https://github.com/vite-pwa/assets-generator) package via a source image, check out the [CLI](/assets-generator/cli) and [API](/assets-generator/api) documentation for more details.

 Update your PWA manifest icons entry with:
 ```ts